MadeInHaus/haus-start/README.md

-HAUS-start installs a script which allows the easy creation of Django projects and applications.
+haus-start installs a script which allows the easy creation of Django projects and applications.
 Based on the red-start project from RED interactive.

 How to use